amnezia-vpn/amnezia.org-content/docs/en/instructions/17_application-autostart/17_application-autostart.md

 ### Open the Amnezia home screen

- On the home screen, click on the settings icon (far right) at the bottom.
+On the home screen at the bottom, click on the settings icon.

 ![instruction 1](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/17_application-autostart/img/aa_en_1.png)